 My incredibly bright and witty cousin Rob, who tragically removed himself from this earth in 2013, worked in Washington, D.C. (for Rahm Emmanuel when he was a congressman, among other jobs) his whole adult life—and constantly busted my dad’s balls about his right-leaning politics.
 Seriously, except for a semi-accidental conversation or two, for 20 years or so, I knew more about my own father’s views through his nephew than from discussions I had with him myself.
 One such incident occurred during a phone call with Joss a few months before the 2008 presidential election.
 He spoke admiringly about Barack Obama and said something to the effect that this country now belonged to the younger generations and that he wasn’t going to stand in their way of change.
 Something like that.
 I remember thinking, Wow, something is shifting, but the next time we spoke wasn’t long after Sarah Palin cited Alaska’s proximity to the border of Russia as her foreign policy bona fides.
 I was shocked that he expressed high regard for her, and he admonished me for my hasty dismissiveness of her.
 I’m sorry (aka not sorry), but Palin is a complete idiot.
 I cut the conversation short.
 We agreed to disagree, certainly disagreeably on my part.
 I mean, Sarah Palin,seriously?!
 I clearly remember that it was just before 9am, and I was sitting in my car in the parking lot of my lefty nonprofit job in Santa Monica.
 Perfect.
 “Well, I’m here at work.
 I gotta go.”
 It turned out that Joss wasn’t going to be voting with his granddaughter in mind either, or any future generations.

 Ah, remember the innocent days of 2008?
-Before racism and xenophobia came back into fashion?
+When racism and xenophobia seemed like they might be headed toward extinction?
 Now my dad listens to AM talk radio and watches Fox News like it’s actual news.
 Same with Iris.
 During the same visit days before I took off on this bike trip, my stepmother’s brother Felix who was also in Pennsylvania staying with them told me, “Your father brainwashed my sister.”